 IRS problems have a way of ruining all aspects of your life.
 They take a toll on you financially, physically, and emotionally.
 You can never really forget about them, as they always come back each morning when you wake up!
 Many taxpayers are at the end of their rope with no place to turn for solutions to ALL types of IRS problems.
-At Gary D. McCallister & Associates, LLC, we attempt to help people solve their IRS problems and allow them to get on with their lives.
+At McCallister Law Group, we attempt to help people solve their IRS problems and allow them to get on with their lives.
 The vast majority of our clients never meet with the IRS because we know how to deal with the government so you don’t have to.
 You and your family can put these IRS problems behind you, often for just a few bucks.
 So don’t delay!

 Is it possible to have my penalties completely or partially forgiven?